How to Blur Video in Adobe Premiere Pro

 How to Import Your Footage

 1. Open up Premiere Pro, go to File>Import, choose your footage, and drop it into your Timeline.
-We chose this dynamic time lapse clip right from our library.

 2. Copy the clip and place it above the original clip on track two of the Timeline.